Virtual Community Talent Show

 - Staff can be reached by calling the main line: 410-467-8710.

-- We continue to serve as a mailing address for those experiencing homelessness.
+- We continue to serve as a mailing address for those experiencing homelessness or in need of a reliable address.

-- The Center has joined a coalition of local service providers, including Action in Maturity (AIM), Keswick and St. Mary’s Outreach Center, to coordinate food distributions and case management to seniors in Hampden.
+- The Center has joined a coalition of local service providers, including Action in Maturity (AIM), Keswick and St. Mary’s Outreach Center, to coordinate food distributions and case management to older adults in Hampden.

 - We receive regular policy and program updates from the Baltimore City Department of Human Services.
 If you have questions about current benefits or other programs, please call us.